 Yes.
 We're going to make all our finances available to the public after two years.
-All of our reports – the way we have used our finances, what we found – will be available online.
-I think it's important that we want to encourage other places and institutions to be bolder in the way that they think about education and the future of it.
-We can't just keep on living in a scheme in which students have to pay £16,000 to pay a Master's unless you have really rich parents.
+All of our reports—the way we have used our finances, what we found—will be available online.
+I think it's important to encourage other places and institutions to be bolder in the way that they think about education and the future of it.
+We can't just keep on living in a scheme in which students have to pay £16,000 [between $30,000 and $120,000 in the US] for a Master's unless you have really rich parents.
 It removes that nepotism that is inherent to all disciplines, and specifically in the creative realm right now.

 How did you find the right teachers for this project?